MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 ### Delivery Optimization is a Hybrid P2P Platform

-* Delivery Optimization’s hybrid approach to downloading from multiple sources (HTTP and peer) in parallel is especially critical for large-scale environments, constantly assessing the optimal source from which to deliver the content.
-In conjunction, the distribution of content cache, across participating devices, contributes to Delivery Optimization’s ability to find bandwidth savings as more peers become available.
+* Delivery Optimization's hybrid approach to downloading from multiple sources (HTTP and peer) in parallel is especially critical for large-scale environments, constantly assessing the optimal source from which to deliver the content.
+In conjunction, the distribution of content cache, across participating devices, contributes to Delivery Optimization's ability to find bandwidth savings as more peers become available.

 * At the point a download is initiated, the DO client starts downloading from the HTTP source and discovering peers simultaneously.
 With a smaller file, most of the bytes could be downloaded from an HTTP source before connecting to a peer, even though peers are available.
 With a larger file and quality LAN peers, it might reduce the HTTP request rate to near zero, but only after making those initial requests from HTTP.